 Beyond his fiction, Grisham is known for his philanthropy, particularly his support for literacy programs and wrongful conviction projects.
 He divides his time between Mississippi and Virginia, continuing to write one novel each year with the precision and energy that have made him a defining figure of contemporary popular fiction.

 John Grisham illustration based on a photo by Archivi Mondadori, CC BY-SA 4.0, via Wikimedia Commons.
-AI-enhance by SignedbyAuthor.com

 Further Reading …

-John Grisham at the Movies
+John Grisham at the movies

 With the arrival of his new novel The Widow, John Grisham is back in full throttle, so what better time to revisit how many of his books have made the leap to the big screen.
 From courtroom dramas that defined a genre to lesser-known adaptations, Grisham’s cinematic trail offers both a nostalgic look back and